 Dissolve POPC and cholesterol in chloroform (CAUTION) separately, each to a final concentration of 100 mg/mL.
 Vortex each vial separately.

-Combine the components in a glass vial: add 50 µL of POPC, 50 µL of cholesterol and 500 µL of mineral oil.
+Combine the components in a 2 mL glass vial: add 50 µL of POPC in chloroform, 50 µL of cholesterol in chloroform and 500 µL of mineral oil.
 For 100 µL of inner solution, 2 vials of lipids in oil are required.

 Vortex, and then heat for about 1 h at 80 °C in a chemical hood to evaporate the chloroform.
 Ensure that complete evaporation has occurred by following the specified time/conditions and monitoring the solution volume.